kavindasr/kubernetes-apim/all-in-one/README.md

 #### 1.1.
 Additional Configurations
- - The default WSO2 docker images come with UID and GID set to 802.
-Some may consider this not up to standards since these values are usually expected to be over 10000.
-Therefore, it would be better to build the docker images from scratch using our product Dockerfiles with the relevant user and group IDs.

-    ```
-    # set Docker image build arguments
-    # build arguments for user/group configurations
-    ARG USER=wso2carbon
-    ARG USER_ID=10001
-    ARG USER_GROUP=wso2
-    ARG USER_GROUP_ID=10001
-    ```
 - Since the products need to connect to databases at runtime, we need to include the relevant JDBC drivers in the distribution.
 This too can be included in the docker image building stage.
 For example, you can add the MySQL driver as follows.
     ```
     ADD --chown=wso2carbon:wso2 https://repo1.maven.org/maven2/mysql/mysql-connector-java/8.0.28/mysql-connector-java-8.0.28.jar ${WSO2_SERVER_HOME}/repository/components/lib
     ```
 - Furthermore, if there are any customizations to the jars in the product, that too can be included in the docker image itself rather than mounting those from the deployment level (assuming that they are common to all environments).
 - Following is a sample Dockerfile to build a custom WSO2 APIM image.
 Depending on the requirement you may refer to the following and do the necessary additions.
-The below script will do the following, Use WSO2 APIM 4.3.0 as the base image
+The below script will do the following, Use WSO2 APIM 4.5.0 as the base image
 Change UID and GID to 10001.
 Default APIM image has 802 as UID and GID Copy 3rd party libraries to the <APIM_HOME>/lib directory
     ```
-    FROM docker.wso2.com/.wso2am:4.3.0.0
+    FROM docker.wso2.com/wso2am:4.5.0.0

     # Change UID and GID
     USER root